 Other Creditors May Get Involved

-Once the winding up petition is advertised in the London Gazette, it is possible that any other businesses who feel that they may also have a case against your firm will be able to join with the case currently ongoing, even if you are in the process of paying off the first creditor.
+Once the winding-up petition is advertised in the London Gazette, it is possible that any other businesses that feel that they may also have a case against your firm will be able to join the case currently ongoing, even if you are in the process of paying off the first creditor.

 Limited Time to Rescue Company